TETRA888/PotholeAssist/README.md

 * Link to parts list or bill of materials
 * Reference detailed setup instructions

-## Software Architecture
+## Software Architecture (TBD)

-Describe the software design and structure:
+The software design and structure:
-* Programming languages used
+* Programming languages used: Python
 * Key features and capabilities
 * Architecture patterns
 * Main modules or components